yingDaWang-UNSW/FS5-Demo/README.md

 It is written in Python, allowing for faster prototyping and modification, more advanced particle flow control, and leverages the Nvidia Warp framework to achieve high performance.

+This is an open source demo of FS5, which runs on single GPUs

 ## Installation